The objective of the Copernicus Security Services is to support the related European Union policies in the following priority areas:

-The EU-funded G-MOSAIC project is responsible for the development of the pre-operational GMES security service.
-It will provide the EU with intelligence data that can be applied to early warning and crisis prevention, crisis management and rapid interventions in hot spots around the world for issues such as weapons proliferation, fight for natural resources, population pressure, land degradation, and illegal activities.
+The EU-funded G-MOSAIC project in 2009–2011 was responsible for the development of the pre-operational GMES security service.
+It provides the EU with intelligence data that can be applied to early warning and crisis prevention, crisis management and rapid intervention in hot spots around the world for issues such as weapons proliferation, fight for natural resources and illegal activities.